Objectification and Sexualisation

 Registration

-Please note that we are currently only asking for registration for those who plan to attend in person.
+Please note that we are currently only asking for registration for in-person attendance.

 To register, please email Robbie Morgan ([email protected]) and Rosa Vince ([email protected]), with the subject "Objectification Conference" and: